 This is excerpted from a document authored by Beauvais Lyons, based on prior conference planning experience, and reflects the timeline used for the 2015 SGC International Conference in Knoxville.
-The timeline below assumes a March conference, and involves a two-stage submissions process to ensure broad participation and shared review of programming decisions.
+The timeline below involves a two-stage submissions process to ensure broad participation and shared review of programming decisions.